SOCIETY OF GILDERS – SCHOLARSHIP GUIDELINES

 The scholarship consists of a waiver of the conference registration fee, tuition for one (1) gilding course which can be a one, two, or three day course, and fees for instructor-supplied tools and materials (this does not include additional tools and materials students may be asked to bring).
 This scholarship does not include expenses for travel, accommodations or meals.

-Applications for the individual scholarship for 2019 must be received by the President no later than Friday, July 1, 2022.
+Applications for the individual scholarship for 2022 must be received by the President no later than Friday, July 8, 2022.
 This includes letters of reference.
 Applications will be reviewed by a panel of three judges, and a recommendation will be made to the SOG Executive Board for final approval.
 Notification of awards will be within two (2) weeks after the application deadline.
+One applicant will receive a full scholarship; if funds are left over, a second applicant may receive a partial scholarship.

 Electronic submissions, using the form below, are encouraged but not required.
 Letters of reference may be uploaded with your application, or sent to us directly at email@example.com.
 Name the files to include your last name (for example “jones_scholarship.pdf”).